warplab/isaac-auv-env/README.md

 # Option 1: Using the isaaclab.sh executable
 # note: this works for both the bundled python and the virtual environment
 ./isaaclab.sh -p scripts/tutorials/00_sim/create_empty.py

-# Option 2: Using python in your virtual environment
-python scripts/tutorials/00_sim/create_empty.py
 ```

 - Clone this repository: